-Assuming that as a minimum we maintain current recruitment activity, turnover stabilises at 12%, and the establishment reduces by the 30 posts in 2019, then the predicted impact on vacancy levels (without the benefit of agency staff) is shown in the table below.
+1.3.1 Assuming that, as a minimum, we maintain current recruitment activity, turnover stabilises at 12%, and the establishment reduces by the 30 posts in 2019, then we predict that we will be fully staffed by summer 2019.
+The use of agency at that point will be limited to the covering of maternity and long-term sickness, or where agreed, temporary additional resources.